pratim4dasude/White_Balance/README.md

 ## Finding: Stability vs. Accuracy
-A critical decision point involved managing the risk of overfitting during the $\mathbf{384 \times 384}$ fine-tuning:
+A critical decision point involved managing the risk of overfitting during the 384 x 384 fine-tuning:
 * **Risk**: Aggressive fine-tuning at high resolution with a low learning rate can lead to memorization of dataset noise.
-* **Mitigation**: The robust $\mathbf{256 \times 256}$ checkpoint (model_new_woo.pth) was maintained as a reliable fallback.
+* **Mitigation**: The robust 256 x 256 checkpoint (model_new_woo.pth) was maintained as a reliable fallback.
 The final submission model was selected based on the checkpoint demonstrating the best combination of low validation error and high stability.

 ## 💻 4.
 Hybrid Execution Environment
 The project leveraged a hybrid hardware setup to successfully execute demanding training runs despite local limitations.